 Are you overwhelmed by all of your stuff?
-Are you ready to simplify and get your house in order?
-If you’re not sure where to start, I have what you need: a simple plan for decluttering.
+If you’re ready to simplify but not sure where to start, I have what you need: a simple plan for decluttering.

 I’d be lying if I said I own too much stuff.
 Because the truth is that it owns me.
 Our stuff is like that, isn’t it?
 We allow it – we actually invite it – into our homes.
 And we coexist quite happily until we just don’t need each other anymore.
 But like a bad relationship that we just can’t bring ourselves to end, we hang onto it.

 Oh, the You Tube videos I watched!
 They implored me to declutter, to get organized, to simplify.
 The end results were tantalizing – clean, peaceful, and minimalist.
 Even the pantries were lovely – with matching bins and labels.
 I longed for the same results.
 But nothing motivated me to actually do it.

 Why?
 Because I’m going for practicality, not perfection.
 And mostly because I don’t care what anyone tells you about decluttering – if you want to do it right, it can be overwhelming.
 And as a chronically ill person who feels like she’s always a couple of “spoons” short of the recommended daily allowance I just couldn’t bring myself to do it.

 Until the pandemic.
 So much time at home meant so much more time to recognize that I had a lot of stuff.
 Stuff I didn’t need anymore, didn’t like anymore and didn’t remember that I had even purchased.